North Carolina has a complex climate due to its three distinct regions: the mountains, the piedmont, and the

 SCO derives its expertise from the Department of Marine, Earth, and Atmospheric Sciences, and various other departments within the College

-of Physical and Mathematical Sciences and the College of Agricultural and Life Sciences at NC State University.
+of Sciences and the College of Agricultural and Life Sciences at NC State University.
 Professor Peter Robinson

 of the Department of Geography, UNC-Chapel Hill, acts as coordinator of the North Carolina Climate Program and works closely with the